AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/index.md

 ### Account Types

 Analytics API Cloud Locations accounts are specified by `type`.
-Account types are described in the following table:
+Account types are specified upon account creation.
+The following table describes account types with tips for setting up third-party services to work with the listed account types:

 | Type | Description |
 | --- | --- |